miklevin/MikeLev.in/_posts/2024-10-22-llm-ghost-in-the-machine.md

 the effect on the Insert (aka Create of CRUD) action so far, but that alone is eerily impressive to see.
 I can't wait until I can tell the LLM to toggle, sort (change priority), and update.
-I'm not sure if I'm going to give it the ability to delete, haha!
+I'm not sure if I'm going to give it the ability to delete, ahaha!
 But because it's laborious thought-work, I'm going to defer it.
 But the good news is the concept is proven and I've pinned up the insert example in my code so that I have a great starting point when I can revisit those ghostly LLM operations.
-Appropriate for Halloween, haha!
+Appropriate for Halloween, ahaha!

 ## Regret Over Rolled-Back AI Teaching Functionality